 What Is Non-GMO?

 Non-GMO products are those that are unaltered in the lab.
 In order for a product to be Non-GMO, there needs to be a GMO counterpart.
 For example, Non-GMO tomatoes would not be an option if GMO tomatoes did not exist.
-Amino acids are the molecular building blocks of protein and cannot be genetically modified.
+That being said, amino acids are the molecular building blocks of protein and cannot be genetically modified.
 If a product is fundamentally Non-GMO, like pure amino acids, there is not a GMO version that could exist.

 If amino acids are fundamentally Non-GMO, which means there is no such thing as GMO amino acids, why do we label our products as Non-GMO?
 Even though pure amino acids can only be Non-GMO, this doesn’t mean that all amino acid supplements hold this status.
 Other brands bulk up their amino acids with fillers and artificial ingredients.
 Adding these ingredients to the pure amino acid blend increases the likelihood that the overall product is not Non-GMO.
 Amino VITAL contains only amino acids, natural flavoring,

 Many consumers are making decisions about the products they buy without fully knowing what certain labels entail.
-There is not enough scientific evidence to say whether GMOs are bad or good.
-We encourage consumers to research what these labels mean, read supplement facts and ingredients, and make educated decisions about whether or not to buy GMO or Non-GMO products.
+To clarify, there is not enough scientific evidence to say whether GMOs are bad or good.
+Therefore, we encourage consumers to research what these labels mean, read supplement facts and ingredients, and make educated decisions about whether or not to buy GMO or Non-GMO products.